tgtakaoka/homebrew-freerouting/README.md

     $ brew install freerouting
     # then launch FreeRouting command in X-Window environment

-This formula accepts --devel and --HEAD as well, which install the latest from [GitHub/freerouting].
+This formula accepts --HEAD as well, which install the latest from [GitHub/freerouting].

 [Homebrew]: https://brew.sh/
 [FreeRouting]: https://freerouting.org/